QubitPi/docker-docs/billing/details/index.md

 {{< /tab >}}
 {{< /tabs >}}

-## Update your billing invoice email address
+## Update your billing email address

 Docker sends the following billing-related emails:

-- Confirmation of a new subscription.
-- Confirmation of paid invoices.
+- Confirmations (new subscriptions, paid invoices)
-- Notifications of credit or debit card payment failures.
-- Notifications of credit or debit card expiration.
+- Notifications (card failure, card expiration)
-- Confirmation of a cancelled subscription
-- Reminders of subscription renewals for annual subscribers.
-This is sent 14 days before the renewal date.
+- Reminders (subscription renewal)

 You can update the email address that receives billing invoices at any time.